 The roots of Ayurveda and Ayurvedic medicine can be traced back to the Indian subcontinent over five millennia ago.
 The underlying premise of Ayurveda is that everything, people and their surroundings, are all connected and interdependent; therefore, Ayurveda studies the mind, body and soul in addition to external factors that affect us.
-A main component of Ayurvedic theory are the Doshas, often simplified as “body types.”
+The main component of Ayurvedic theory is the Doshas, often simplified as “body types.”
 However, Doshas actually govern the physical and mental functions of the body.
 When Doshas are in harmony, a person will experience good health, but if they are unbalanced, maladies can occur.

 Although everyone has all three of the Doshas, there will generally be a dominant Dosha that dictates the Ayurvedic constitution type.
 Physical and mental characteristics, strengths and reactions to external stimuli are all thought to be determined by your constitution type.
 Learn about the functions of each Dosha and about the dominant constitution types below.